When we moved into the 3rd floor of our old 1980s low-rise apartment, we noticed a few things:

 7. Get a fire extinguisher.

 A fire extinguisher is an absolute must for any homeowner.
-We recommend a 5 pound dry chemical fire extinguisher for the kitchen, and a 10 pound extinguisher for the garage.
-We like to have a 5 pound extinguisher in our kitchen because it’s light and easy to run from the kitchen to anywhere in the house.
-But keep in mind you need to follow the recommendations and requirements provided by your local authorities.
+There are 5 and 10 pound dry chemical fire extinguishers designed for home kitchens and garages.
+Keep in mind you need to follow the recommendations and requirements provided by your local authorities about what extinguisher is best for your home.

 Make sure your fire extinguisher is placed in an easily accessible location and you know how to operate it properly and effectively.
 Once a month, check the gauge to ensure it’s still full (in the ‘green’ section) and ready to use when it’s needed at short notice.